revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> In both the print statements Bitwise operators are used.
-In first print statement, bitwise or operator is used which converts values of a and b in binary and returns 1 if either of the bit is 1 else 0.
-Binary value of 5 is 0101 and binary value of 10 is 1010 so the resultant will be 1111 in binary which is equivalent to 15 in decimal.
-Therefore 1st print statement prints 15 as output.
-In 2nd print statement Bitwise right shift operator is used which shifts the bits of a number to the right and fills 0 on voids left.
+> In both the print statements, Bitwise operators are used.
+In the first print statement, bitwise 'or' operator is used which converts values of 'a' and 'b' in binary and returns 1 if either of the bit is 1 or else 0.
+Binary value of 5 is 0101 and binary value of 10 is 1010, so the resultant will be 1111 in binary which is equivalent to 15 in decimal.
+Therefore, first print statement prints 15 as output.
+In the second print statement, Bitwise 'right' shift operator is used which shifts the bits of a number to the right and fills 0 on voids left.
 So 1010 is shifted twice to the right as mentioned in print statement and we got the result as 0010 in binary which is equivalent to 2 in decimal.
-Hence the output 15 and 2.
+Hence, the output 15 and 2.

   </details>
 </details>